 Through our Healthy Ireland programme we work with local schools to provide workshops for parents and children - designed to support them to learn about nutrition, cooking and eating healthy food, and to encourage physical exercise.
-In 2019, we had a brilliant response from everybody who took part.
-This year we've had to adapt in response to restrictions imposed by COVID-19.

 The videos are designed to be enjoyable and engaging and to support not only the children’s physical health, but also their mental health and well-being in these challenging times through learning relaxation and mindfulness techniques.
 Local schools involved in the programme link in with parents to share the videos and ask parents to work through the classes with their children.